Mike Mularkey: Buffalo Bills

 In 2004, Mularkey left the Steelers and was hired by the Buffalo Bills to succeed Gregg Williams as the team's head coach.
-Despite starting the season with a record of 0–4, the Bills rallied to a 9–7 record by the end of the season which was sparked by a six-game winning streak during which they scored more points than in any other similar stretch in franchise history.
+Despite losing their first four games of the season, the Bills rallied to a 9–7 record by the end of the season which was sparked by a six-game winning streak, during which they scored more points than in any other similar stretch in franchise history.
 However, a loss to the Pittsburgh Steelers in the regular-season finale kept the Bills out of the playoffs.
 Overall, they were seventh in the league in total offense.
 This would be the Bills' last winning season until 2014.

 Mularkey's second season in Buffalo was far less successful.
 Dogged by a quarterback controversy between J. P. Losman and Kelly Holcomb and a series of defensive personnel problems, Mularkey led the team to a 5–11 record and a sixth consecutive year out of the playoffs – the longest such active streak in the American Football Conference (AFC).
 Mularkey's offensive schemes continued to be touted by then-general manager Tom Donahoe, despite the lack of production, finishing 24th in total offense.

 On January 12, 2006, Mularkey resigned as head coach of the Bills, citing a disagreement in the direction of the organization, who had recently hired new management, including ex-coach Marv Levy.